 These are my picks for the best and unique Kimberley attractions that will fascinate active travellers and give you an idea of building your Outback Road Trip.
 There is much more to see, but you would need weeks to take a good look at this vast region.

-The best time to visit the Kimberley is April to September as October to March is a no-go due to the dense tropical rains.
+The best time to visit the Kimberley is April to September, as of October to March is a no-go due to the dense tropical rains.
 You can also check out this article for more tips on how and when to visit Australia and its Outback attractions.

 In my opinion, the best time to travel to the Kimberley region is April-June, these months tend to very busy though, so if you can bear with higher temps, then August till the middle of September will be less hectic and a perfect time of the year for a road trip to the Kimberley.